rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 8:S 11 Apr 00:00:37.592 * MASTER <-> SLAVE sync: Finished with success
 ```

+The sync is automatic and almost instanteneous between Master-Slave.

+* We can check the data write in the redis-slave with the redis-cli and the following command:

 ```
 for key in $(redis-cli -p 6379 keys \*);
   do echo "Key : '$key'"
      redis-cli -p 6379 GET $key;
 done
 ```

+* Let's performed in the redis-slave pod:

 ```
 $ oc exec -ti -n guestbook redis-slave-7976dcf88d-dzcvg -- bash